2025’s Balancing Act: AI & Authenticity

 Think about the last time you received a marketing email that felt genuinely personal, versus one that screamed “mass automation.”
 The difference isn’t the technology — it’s how strategically that technology was implemented.

 The stakes are higher than most organizations realize.
 AI-generated campaigns without proper oversight can backfire spectacularly.
-Just ask Coca-Cola about their bizarre AI holiday imagery that lacked warmth and nostalgia, or Google about their tone-deaf Olympics ad that critics said undermined authentic communication.
-Getting AI wrong doesn’t just mean poor campaign performance – it can lead to brand damage and audience alienation that takes years to repair.
+Just ask Coca-Cola about the campaign mentioned earlier that critics said “sucked the warmth and joy out of a holiday classic.
+Or ask Google about their controversial Olympics ad that critics said undermined authentic communication.

 Winners so far in the AI race like Netflix, Amazon and Sephora have in common that they use AI to enhance customer experience, not replace human judgment.
 And every day your competitors spend mastering strategic AI implementation is another day they’re pulling ahead.
 The window for catching up is shrinking fast.